Other / mixed grade configuration · Anchorage, AK

 How many students attend Northern Lights Abc K-8 School?

 Northern Lights Abc K-8 School has 582 students enrolled.
-It is a other school in Anchorage, AK.
+It is a public school in Anchorage, AK.

 What is the student-teacher ratio at Northern Lights Abc K-8 School?